MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/hosting/windows-powershell01-sample.md

 ---
 # Windows PowerShell01 Sample

-This sample shows how to use an [System.Management.Automation.Runspaces.Initialsessionstate](/dotnet/api/System.Management.Automation.Runspaces.InitialSessionState) object to limit the functionality of a runspace.
+This sample shows how to use a [System.Management.Automation.Runspaces.Initialsessionstate](/dotnet/api/System.Management.Automation.Runspaces.InitialSessionState) object to limit the functionality of a runspace.
 The output of this sample demonstrates how to restrict the language mode of the runspace, how to mark a cmdlet as private, how to add and remove cmdlets and providers, how to add a proxy command, and more.
 This sample concentrates on how to restrict the runspace programmatically.
 Scripting alternatives to restricting the runspace include the $ExecutionContext.SessionState.LanguageMode and PSSessionConfiguration commands.

 ## Requirements